CS340-21/oss/jting.md

 ## Sprint 5
 A pull request has been successfully created, and it can be found at [this link](https://github.com/skarik/1Engine/pull/2).

+## Sprint 6
+The pull request was accepted and successfully merged into the project.

 # wheybags / freeablo (Instance 204)

 ## Sprint 1